 But before we proceed let’s really talk further on how profitable is raw food business in Nigeria?

-How Profitable is Raw Food Business in Nigeria
+Is Raw Food Business Profitable in Nigeria?

 Really, how profitable is foodstuff business in Nigeria?